Stata

 ARC 4#

-Stata 15 and Stata 16 are currently available on ARC4 for all users via our site wide license that supports jobs running on up to 2 cores.
+A number of different versions of Stata are currently available on ARC4 for all users via our site wide license that supports jobs running on up to 2 cores.

 Stata should be primarily run through batch queuing system, however short interactive runs can done on the login nodes.
 You can run Stata interactively though the batch queue system.